Arrive in the Berkshires

 Outdoor “Inside/Out” Performances, Wednesdays-Saturdays 6:15-7pm and are Free to everyone.
 Of the more than 50 dance companies presented at Jacob’s Pillow in 2011, more than half can be seen performing on Inside/Out, a unique outdoor performance space nestled in the bucolic hills of the Berkshires, for free.
 The free Inside/Out series includes presentations of emerging dance companies, artists from all over the world, and informal showings by the students of The School at Jacob’s Pillow.
 Tap dance, ballet, jazz, musical theatre, contemporary, hip-hop, samba and various other dance forms from all over the world are represented every summer.
 Bring a picnic for the family to enjoy during an Inside/Out performance and share the art form with all generations.
 All are welcome at Inside/Out, even the family dog Jacob’s Pillow Dance, lauded worldwide as a “hub and mecca of dancing” (TIME Magazine) and “one of America’s most precious cultural assets” (Mikhail Baryshnikov), is a treasured National Historic Landmark and home to America’s longest-running international dance festival.

 The priority at Haven is food and community.
-Their mission is to offer high-quality food and excellent service to all of their guests – whether you need a fresh cup of great coffee to go, a healthy delicious breakfast to sit down with, a tasty life enhancing meal to take home or if are planning a catered event for dozens of friends and family.
+Their mission is to offer high-quality food and excellent service to all of their guests – whether you need a fresh cup of great coffee to go, healthy delicious breakfast to sit down with, tasty life-enhancing meal to take home or if are planning a catered event for dozens of friends and family.

 Of course, no vacation is complete without some shopping and these outlets, right next to the turnpike, are not to be missed, 60 Outlet Stores.
 Legendary brands.
 Over 60 designer and brand name outlet stores with everyday savings of 25-65%.
 If the children need a break while you continue to try on shoes there are Kiddie Rides available near Fragrance Outlet, the rides are located under a shaded gazebo.
 There are also strollers available to help you get the children around and these are located on the food court patio, Kiddie Kruzzer rentals offer kids the opportunity to choose a “cool” ride in a ladybug, police car, taxi cab and fire truck (fee applies).